codeigniter4/CodeIgniter4/user_guide_src/source/concepts/autoloader.rst

 Classmap
 ========

-The classmap is used extensively by CodeIgniter to eke the last ounces of performance out of the system by not hitting the file-system with extra ``is_file()`` calls.
-You can use the classmap to link to third-party libraries that are not namespaced:
+If you use third-party libraries that are not Composer packages and are not namespaced, you can load those classes using the classmap:

 .. literalinclude:: autoloader/003.php